GI Bill for Veteran Support

 How to Transfer Your Post-9/11 GI Bill Benefits

-You can only apply to transfer benefits while on active duty; it is too late once you leave active duty.
-You should apply online at the DMDC Website or follow your service's instructions.
+You can only apply to transfer benefits while on active duty;Ā it is too late once you leave active duty.
+You should apply online at theĀ DMDC Website or follow the instructions for your service.

-After leaving the military, you can change the amount of the GI Bill transferred to each dependent by contacting the VA.
+After leaving the military, you can contact the VA to change the amount of the GI Bill transferred to each dependent.

-You can transfer any remaining portion of your GI Bill entitlement.
-If you haven't used any, you can transfer it all.
+You can transfer any remaining portion of your GI Bill entitlement, including any that you haven’t used.

 A spouse: